transcom/mymove-docs/docs/backend/testing/running-server-tests-inside-a-transaction.md

 3. Remove any calls to `suite.TruncateAll()` in the tests.
 4. Replace `suite.T().Fatalf` with `suite.Fail`.
+5. Remove `testing` from the imports at the top of the file.
-5. Run all tests in the package.
+6. Run all tests in the package.

 ## How to update the package to the new pattern